 Transfers, Non degree seeking, or Transient: Transfers, Non-Degree Seeking, and Transient students are strongly encouraged to apply in a timely manner, preferably at the beginning of their last semester of enrollment at their current college.
 If you have been out of college for a semester or more, it is recommended that you apply at least one month prior to the start of the semester.
 All applications for Transfer students will be reviewed on a rolling basis.

-Graduate: Prospective graduate students are encouraged to apply at least one month prior to the start of the semester International students All International students, whether at the undergraduate or graduate level should apply for admission no later than 60 days prior to the beginning of the semester in which the student plans to attend to ensure no delay in acceptance and registration.
+Graduate: Prospective graduate students are encouraged to apply at least one month prior to the start of the semester.
+All International students, whether at the undergraduate or graduate level should apply for admission no later than 60 days prior to the beginning of the semester in which the student plans to attend to ensure no delay in acceptance and registration.

-Students wishing to earn credit at UIW for transfer to another institution or without the intent to earn a degree at UIW must submit the following:
+Students who plan to earn graduate-level course credit at UIW to transfer to another institution or to return back to their "home" institution must submit the following:

 NOTE: It is the responsibility of the student to verify the transferability of credits